mariadriada/showsapp/README.md

 In the command console, on project directory

 - For install: npm install
-- For run dev: npm run serer:init
+- For run dev: npm run server:init
 - For run script build:  npm  run webserver